HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The STWR conditional instruction will store a value in "r" to the memory location specified by the operand address.
 The store is however only performed when the data location has not been written to since the last load reference instruction execution for that address.
 If the operation is successful a value of zero is returned otherwise a value of one.
-Operand mode 0 - 3 and 16 - 31 are undefined for this instruction.
-The STWC instruction operates on words only.
+See the section on operand encoding for the defined operand mode encoding.
+Operand modes 0 ..
+7 and 16 ..
+31 are undefined and result in illegal instruction trap.
+The LDWR instruction only operate on words.

 #### Operation

 ```
+      if (( opMode < 8 ) && ( opMode > 15 )) illegalInstructionTrap( );

       if (( lrValid ) && ( lrVal == GR[r])) {

          if (( opMode < 3 ) || ( opMode > 7 )) illegalInstructionTrap( );